cbrownstein-lambda/lambda-docs-mkdocs/docs/education/large-language-models/k8s-ollama-llama-3-2.md

     tmux
     ```

-    Then, run the following command to make ollama accessible from outside of
+    Then, run the following command to make Ollama accessible from outside of
     your Kubernetes cluster:

     ```bash